If you are new to the Vultr Marketplace, please see the documentation overview to get started.

 Your app will be submitted to Vultr for review.
 You'll see this while Vultr reviews your app.

 Our team will test your application and either approve or request changes.
-Vultr conducts a vulnerability assessment of all Marketplace applications before approval.
+Vultr conducts an assessment of all Marketplace applications before approval.
 You'll receive a notification by email when the app is approved.

 If published, the button text changes to Make Private.